 Wake Forest School of Medicine, nationally ranked in several programs by US News & World Report, offers MD, physician assistant, nurse anesthesia, doctor of nursing practice, residency, fellowship and graduate degree programs.
 Our combination with Atrium Health enables us to matriculate additional medical students and create a new regional corridor for health technology, education and innovation.

 “By working diligently to educate and train a diverse group of future health care leaders at the two campuses of the Wake Forest School of Medicine, we are aggressively addressing the anticipated physician shortage,” said Angela Sharkey, MD, senior associate dean for Wake Forest School of Medicine undergraduate medical education.
-“Within our academic learning health system, students and trainees are valued, integral members of the care and innovation team.”
+“Our academic learning health system is also designing and testing innovative educational strategies, emphasizing the development of critical thinking skills, and leveraging tools such as advanced simulation models.
+Employing strategies such as these allows our learners to develop knowledge and skills that mimic real scenarios and better prepares our students to be valued, integral members of the care and innovation team.”